catalyzeio/paas-cli-reference/db-download.md

 # DB Download

 ```
-Usage: catalyze db download SERVICE_NAME BACKUP_ID FILEPATH [-f]
+Usage: catalyze db download DATABASE_NAME BACKUP_ID FILEPATH [-f]

 Download a previously created backup

 Arguments:
-  SERVICE_NAME=""   The name of the database service which was backed up (i.e. 'db01')
+  DATABASE_NAME=""   The name of the database service which was backed up (i.e. 'db01')
   BACKUP_ID=""       The ID of the backup to download (found from "catalyze backup list")
   FILEPATH=""        The location to save the downloaded backup to.
 This location must NOT already exist unless -f is specified

 Options:
   -f, --force=false   If a file previously exists at "filepath", overwrite it and download the backup